ADHD & Neurodivergent Therapy for Adults in Tampa

 What's different here

-What people usually come in carrying
+What people are often carrying

 That might look like: